FAQ

 For anything you plan to file, yes.
 The skills give you a detailed worksheet and flag potential issues, but they don't replace professional judgment.
 That's why we built the review system — sign up and we'll connect you with a trusted accountant in our network who can check your numbers before you file.

 Traditional tax software is a black box — you enter data and get a number.
 OpenAccountants skills are fully transparent.
-Every rule cites the IRC section, every threshold is visible, and every computation step is documented.
-You can read the exact logic that determines each line of your return.
-And because the skills run in your AI agent, you can ask follow-up questions about any rule.
+Every rule cites the relevant law, every threshold is visible, and every computation step is documented.
+You can read the exact logic that determines each line of your return, and your AI agent can answer follow-up questions about any rule.

 Every skill goes through professional verification by licensed accountants.
 But if you spot an issue, you can report it directly on GitHub or through the platform.
 Errors are treated like bugs in open-source software — they get fixed publicly and the fix is verified.
 The full audit trail is visible.